 This tiny bunch, which includes serial muppet Larch Maxey, whose record of failing to stop anything dates back to 1995 and the motorway around Burnley in Lancashire.
 But then this is the man who was flummoxed by a pair of electronic doors which he’s failed to superglue himself to, so it’s hardly surprising he’s made yet another hilarious gaffe.

 Their problem?
-The trees they’ve climbed may be at Euston, but they’re on the North-Eastern side – which is outside the boundary and worksites of Hs2!
+The trees they’ve climbed may be at Euston, but they’re on the South-Eastern side – which is outside the boundary and worksites of Hs2!
 They could sit up there until doomsday – it won’t affect HS2 in the slightest!
 Here’s a look at the area.

 You have to laugh as this isn’t the first time HS2rebellion have set up ‘protection’ camps that don’t protect anything that’s actually under threat.
 Poors Piece at Calvert is another example.
+It’s half a mile from HS2 work as it sits next to East-West rail.

 These farcical events won’t stop Hs2 in the slightest, they merely illustrate how inept the remaining anti Hs2 protesters are.
 Many of the original protesters have had their wings clipped by injunctions or through bail conditions set after them being arrested for futile stunts.